 all play a role in DNA damage repair and a defect in one of these genes can lead to increased risk of tumour formation.
 For breast cancer, autosomal dominant mutations in the genes BRCA1

 are the most frequent cause, followed by mutations in PALB2

 , though with a much lower frequency (Buys et al. 2017).
 Mutations in PALB2

 may also increase the risk of developing pancreatic cancer, although the evidence is limited (see Table A).
 Defects in both PALB2

 copies can result in Fanconi Anemia (FA) type N. FA is characterized by physical abnormalities (such as short stature or abnormal skin pigmentation), bone marrow failure, and increased risk for malignancies.
 The incidence of FA in general is 1:160,000 - of which type N comprises less than one percent of the cases.
 FA type N is associated with an unusually severe predisposition to paediatric malignancies (https://www.ncbi.nlm.nih.gov/books/NBK1401/

 Autosomal dominant mutations in RAD51C

-result in increased risk for cancer, in particular ovarian cancer, while autosomal dominant RAD50
+result in increased risk for cancer, in particular ovarian cancer, while evidence of an association between RAD50

 The SALSA MLPA Probemix P260-C1 PALB2-RAD50-RAD51C-RAD51D contains 50 MLPA probes with amplification products between 130 and 500 nucleotides (nt).
 This includes 13 probes for the PALB2